Paul Tudor Jones: Controversy

 In June 2012, Jones was reportedly a key figure in the controversial ousting of University of Virginia President Teresa A. Sullivan.
-He penned an editorial supporting her resignation, citing the school's poor academic rankings, low salary for staff and other perceived problems On June 26, 2012, The University of Virginia Board of Visitors unanimously voted to reinstate Sullivan.
+He penned an editorial supporting her resignation, citing the school's poor academic rankings, low salary for staff and other perceived problems.
+On June 26, 2012, the University of Virginia Board of Visitors unanimously voted to reinstate Sullivan.

 In 2013, the Washington Post posted a video to their site showing Jones at an April 2013 closed door investment roundtable at the University of Virginia responding to a question on the lack of diversity on the panel.
-Jones answered saying that having a baby hurts the ability of women to focus on macro trading, where investors seek to profit from global equity, bond, currency and commodities markets.
+Jones answered "saying that having a baby hurts the ability of women to focus on macro trading, where investors seek to profit from global equity, bond, currency and commodities markets."
 The soundbite from Jones' five minute answer that received attention was: "As soon as that baby’s lips touched that girl’s bosom, forget it".
-The Washington Post reported Jones' answer as meaning that: female traders are just as capable as male traders, but he believes they lose their focus once they become mothers.
+The Washington Post reported Jones' answer as meaning that: "female traders are just as capable as male traders, but he believes they lose their focus once they become mothers."
 Jones' comments quickly drew criticism from fellow traders, members of the media and others regarding mothers in his field of global macro trading.
 Jones apologized soon afterwards which did not cease the criticism he received.
-Jones in a written statement sent to the Washington Post Jones stated that "My off-the-cuff remarks at the University of Virginia were with regard to global macro traders, who are on-call 24/7 and of whom there are likely only a few thousand successful practitioners in the world today.
+In a written statement sent to the Washington Post, Jones stated that "My off-the-cuff remarks at the University of Virginia were with regard to global macro traders, who are on-call 24/7 and of whom there are likely only a few thousand successful practitioners in the world today.
 Macro trading requires a high degree of skill, focus and repetition.
 Life events, such as birth, divorce, death of a loved one and other emotional highs and lows are obstacles to success in this specific field of finance."

-Jones was a friend film producer Harvey Weinstein and a member of the board of The Weinstein Company.
+Jones was a friend of film producer Harvey Weinstein and a member of the board of The Weinstein Company.
 In 2017, as Weinstein came under increasing pressure for sexual misconduct allegations, Jones wrote him an email encouraging him that the scrutiny would soon end, and advising him on how he could revive his reputation.
 Weinstein was convicted in 2020 and sentenced to 23 years for sexual assault.
 Jones distanced himself from Weinstein in a written statement, stating: "Harvey was a friend I believed too long and defended too long."

+In the year before Jeffrey Epstein's death, Jones's hedge fund gave Epstein $13.5 million.